pilotmoon/PopClip-Extensions/source/Droplr.popclipext/Readme.md

 ### Requirements

-Requires PopClip 2022.5 and Droplr Enterprise account.
+Requires PopClip 2022.5 and either an old Droplr account with grandfathered-in link shortening feature, or a Droplr Enterprise account.

 ### Links